Kim Jong-hak: 1996 to 2002

 From 1996 to 1997, Kim took a break from the small screen and produced four films, including Push!
 Push! starring Hwang Shin-hye and Bang Eun-jin.

 He returned to television in 1998, directing the action drama White Nights 3.98 which starred Choi Min-soo, Lee Byung-hun and Shim Eun-ha.
 Adapted by screenwriter Kang Eun-kyung from a novel by Han Tae-hoon, White Nights 3.98 was not as successful in the ratings as Kim's previous series.

 In 1999, Kim renamed his company Kim Jong-hak Production.
 (As of 2018, the company is now a subsidiary of ESA Co., Ltd.)

 He collaborated with Song Ji-na for the sixth time in 2002's Great Ambition (대망, Daemang), a period drama starring Jang Hyuk, Lee Yo-won, Han Jae-suk and Son Ye-jin.

 Fantasy epics

 The Legend

 His next project with Song took five years of planning.
 The 2007 historical-fantasy-epic The Legend (also known as Taewangsasingi, or "The Four Guardian Gods of the King") was highly anticipated for being Korean Wave superstar Bae Yong-joon's first TV series in five years, and also starred Lee Ji-ah, Moon So-ri, Choi Min-soo, Park Sang-won and Lee Phillip.
-But despite excellent ratings (its peak was 35.7%) and solid overseas sales.
+Despite excellent ratings (its peak was 35.7%) as well as positive reception from overseas viewers, the high production costs left Kim in debt.